oraclekid12/rulebook2024/content.md

 action modifiers and reaction cards are always paid when the cards are played, regardless of the success of the action.

-### **Politics**

-Politics and diplomacy are as critical to vampires as hunting and feeding.
-Like mortal society, Kindred society has its own laws, creeds, and customs.
-Politics come into play when a vampire performs a political action or when a blood hunt is called (see [**The Blood Hunt**](https://www.vekn.net/rulebook#the-blood-hunt)).

-**The Political Action**

-**Important:** The specific terms of the referendum (the choices to be made, if any, by the Methuselah who calls the referendum) are not chosen until the action itself is successful.

 **The Referendum**